 Welcome home to UoB

 In September, we will be welcoming a new cohort of students to the University and also welcoming you back home to UoB and on campus for the first time since March.
-Where it is possible within government guidelines there will be activities on campus throughout Welcome Week (21-25 September) including campus tours, small group activity, wellbeing events, musical performances, fun stalls and information stands.
+There are activities on campus throughout Welcome Week (21-25 September) including campus tours, and musical performances.
 Additionally, Welcome information points on campus will provide an initial place to help you navigate the campus and pick up a University branded face covering.
 As a returning student this year’s Welcome will help you to navigate the changes you will experience compared with previous years, and signpost you to key support and other University services.